‘Beat Saber’ celebrates ‘Hybrid Theory’ anniversary with Linkin Park pack

 - What I’ve Done

-The pack will also include a new tunnel environment for players to customise their Beat Saber experience with and is inspired from Linkin Park’s music video ‘One Step Closer’.
+The pack will comes bundled with a new tunnel environment for players to customise their Beat Saber experience with and is inspired by Linkin Park’s music video ‘One Step Closer’.

-A new lighting scheme also accompanies the new environment and pays homage to Hybrid Theory by utilising the album cover’s colours.
+A new lighting scheme is also included and pays homage to Hybrid Theory by utilising the album cover’s colours.

 Check out the release trailer below: